robinmetral/website/pages/notes/10-shorts-from-la-nuit-du-court.md

 ## 4. Vicious Cycle (3<span aria-label=" min">'</span>, 2017), by Michael Marczewski

-Among my favorite of the list, not for the animation (which is nice, don't get me wrong, kind of Blender-3D-style) but for the unspoken symbolism throughout.
+Among my favorites of the list, not for the animation (which is nice, don't get me wrong, kind of Blender-3D-style) but for the unspoken symbolism throughout.

 Uploaded to Vimeo by the director/animator:

 <div class='embed-container' style='padding-bottom:62.5%;'><iframe src='https://player.vimeo.com/video/198802302?title=1&byline=0&portrait=0' frameborder='0' allowFullScreen loading='lazy'></iframe></div>

-(Is it just for me that this one doesn't have video controls?
-Here's the [Vimeo link](https://vimeo.com/198802302) if this doesn't work for you either.)
+(Is it just me or this one doesn't have video controls?
+Here's the [Vimeo link](https://vimeo.com/198802302) just in case.)

 ## 5. Imbued Life (12<span aria-label=" min">'</span>, 2019), by Ivana Bošnjak and Thomas Johnson